Saginaw Spirit rout Moose Jaw Warriors, will face London Knights in Memorial Cup final | TSN

 Rodwin Dionicio had a goal and three assists, while Lincoln Moore and Sebastien Gervais each had a goal and two assists for Saginaw.
 Braden Haché and Owen Beck scored the other two goals and Andrew Oke made 23 saves.

-Jagger Firkus replied for Western Hockey League champion Moose Jaw.
-Jackson Unger stopped 30 shots.

-The Warriors and Spirit met last Friday in the tournament opener, with Saginaw coming away with a 5-4 victory.
+Forward Atley Calvert was watery-eyed as he faced reporters following the loss.

+"This one hurts right now but you look back at the year in a couple days here, you'll have a different feeling obviously," he said.
+"Growing up with the group and going through pains and struggles and to end like this is tough but couldn't ask for a better group."

-Hay opened the scoring just 3:03 into the first period.
-Gervais got a loose puck by the end boards and found Hay, who fired in the one-timer from the left faceoff circle.
+Hay opened the scoring just 3:03 into the first period, when he fired in a one-timer from the left faceoff circle off a feed from Gervais.

-Lucas Brenton knotted the score at 4:18, jamming the puck into the net after squeezing through Saginaw's defence.
-However, the Spirit were successful in challenging for goaltender interference with Oke having ended up in his own net before the puck went in and the goal was overturned.
+Lucas Brenton knotted the score at 4:18, but the goal was overturned after the Spirit were successful in challenging for goaltender interference.

-Firkus got Moose Jaw on the board not long after at 7:08.
+Firkus got Moose Jaw on the board at 7:08.
 He kept the puck on a 2-on-1 and flipped a backhand shot that trickled in off Oke.

-The Spirit completely flipped the game on its head in the second period.

-Haché restored Saginaw's lead 1:53 into the frame.
-He took a feed from Michael Misa and wired home a wrist shot from just above the left faceoff circle.
+Haché restored Saginaw's lead 1:53 into the frame, wiring in a wrist shot from above the left faceoff cirlce on a feed from Michael Misa.

-Beck made it a two-goal game at 3:47.
-Josh Bloom came to a hard stop with a defender approaching him by the boards at the point, turned around and sent a perfect cross-ice backhand pass to a streaking Beck, who fired in a wrister from the right faceoff circle.
+Beck made it a two-goal game at 3:47 after Josh Bloom sent him a perfect cross-ice backhand pass and he sent in a wrist shot from the right faceoff circle.

 Moore got in on the fun at 9:05.
 Hay found Moore with a cross-ice pass and Moore blasted home the one-timer from a tight angle on the left faceoff circle.

-Hay added his second of the game at 11:22.
-Moore stopped and spun around to dish a backhand cross-ice pass, finding a streaking Hay whose wrister beat Unger.
+Hay added his second of the game at 11:22, capitalizing on a backhand cross-ice pass from Moore.

-Gervais made it a five-goal game at 14:24.
-Hay tried to tuck home a rebound from Dionicio's point shot but Gervais got the puck and scored with a backhand by the side of the net.
+Gervais made it a five-goal game at 14:24, when he buried a rebound with traffic in front.

 Dionicio padded the lead 1:10 into the third period, getting a takeaway in Moose Jaw's zone and roofing a wrister past Unger.